Baxi or Vaillant: Boiler Comparison & Reviews

 If you want to continue you your search for a boiler manufacturer, the list of leading boiler brands extends beyond Baxi and Vaillant:

 - Ideal Boilers

 - Worcester Bosch

-On the whole, all of these brands are also well reviewed by consumers and installers – compare their units using our Boiler Comparison Tool.
+On the whole, all of these brands are well reviewed by homeowners and installers.
+You can compare their units using our Boiler Comparison Tool.

 By completing our simple online form, you'll get free quotes from up to 3 boiler installers based in your local area.
 Getting more than a single quote will give you the greatest chance of finding the most competitive price.